The Project Lifecycle

 - Advisors bring expertise and serve as thought leaders who provide input throughout the project development process.

-How can I find an expert when I have a gap on my team?
+How can I find an expert to add value to my team?

 Develop an Evaluation Plan